 The main protease (Mpro), nsp5, performs the remaining 11 cleavage events.
 Because of the critical roles in infection, PLpro and Mpro present attractive targets for antiviral drug design.

-The processed nsps assemble to form replicase-transcriptase complex (RTC)
+The nsps assemble to form a replicase-transcriptase complex (RTC) responsible for RNA synthesis, replication, and transcription of nine subgenomic RNAs (sgRNAs).

 The coronavirus RdRp is nsp12.